mattclifford1/IQM-Vis/dev_resources/docs/index.rst

 View our demonstration `video <https://youtu.be/C6x_E0JvKqI>`_ which illustrates the features and how to use IQM-Vis.

-Read our `PAPER <https://github.com/mattclifford1/IQM-Vis/blob/main/dev_resources/docs/resources/Software_paper.pdf>`_ for in depth details of the software.
+Read our Jounral `PAPER <https://doi.org/10.1016/j.softx.2025.102225>`_ published in the September 2025 issue of SoftwareX for in depth details of the software.

+Visit our GitHub repository `here <https://github.com/mattclifford1/IQM-Vis>`_ to view the source code, report issues or contribute to the project.

 Quantitive Analysis
 ===================